juniorguru/junior.guru/juniorguru/images/company-logos/README.md

 # Company Logos

-Gets filled with files during `pipenv run sync`.
+Gets filled with files during `make sync`.
 These are logos of companies behind the jobs on the jobs page.
 There is a pipeline in the `jobs` scrapers which downloads and edits the logo files.